Homeowners Insurance Deductible Guide

 How Deductibles Affect Your Premium

 In general, higher deductibles lower your insurance premium, while lower deductibles increase premium cost.
-The tradeoff is how much risk you retain versus how much you transfer to the insurance carrier.

 • Lower deductible: Higher premium, lower out of pocket cost during a claim